openstack/rally-openstack/.zuul.d/README.rst

 <https://docs.openstack.org/infra/system-config/zuulv3.html>`_ for more
 details.

-What do we have in this this dir?
+What do we have in this dir?
 ---------------------------------

 .. note:: Do not document all files and jobs here.
 It will (for sure) become